MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/HOL/README.md

 To make authenticated requests to APC using REST HTTP calls, follow the process aided by the postman collection referenced in this guide.

-* Make sure the collection has the authentication token properly configured
+- Make sure the collection has the authentication token properly configured.
+If this is not done prior to making a request or the token has expired (1 hour lifetime) the requests will return **HTTP 401 Unauthorized** results.
-* Navigate to the desired APC request, for instance `sim-swap:verify`
+- Navigate to the desired APC request, for instance `sim-swap:verify`
-* Create the content for your request by replacing the payload examples given in postman with your information
+- Create the content for your request by replacing the payload examples given in postman with your information
-* Send the request
+- Send the request
-* Access the result
+- Access the result

 ##### Setup: Configure Postman for Authenticated Requests to APC